Janus-Henderson Merger: Product Gaps Will Be Filled

 The graph below suggests the investment discipline breakdown across various asset classes.
 The combined entity’s product lineup is expected to be more diverse and balanced than the separate product offerings.

-Interested in JNS?
+Interested in AMG?
 Don't miss the next report.

-Receive e-mail alerts for new research on JNS
+Receive e-mail alerts for new research on AMG

 Janus and Henderson: Business approaches

 Janus Capital (JNS) and Henderson Group (HGG) both have well matched investment capabilities, corporate strategies, and complementary geographic footprints.
 The combined entity will have more flexibility and expertise to innovate, which could help their clients deploy funds across categories.
 By providing a strong global distribution, the merged entity will be able to serve its clients better.
 By acknowledging the expertise of the managers, the merged entity should continue to retain and attract the best investment talent, which in turn will help serve clients.
 Interesting opportunities could exist in terms of expanding Janus’s and Henderson’s asset allocation capabilities and alternatives.
 Janus’s dominance in the US markets could benefit Henderson’s distribution, and Henderson’s dominance in the European and UK markets could benefit Janus’s distributions.
 The Janus-Henderson entity is committing to excellent risk-adjusted returns.